 Our young people, especially, need to see that people can make commitments that last a lifetime.
 That is what I have chosen to do.
-No matter what the problem or difficulty, I choose to believe that, with the help of God, it can be worked out.
+No matter what the problem or difficulty, I believe that, with the help of God, it can be worked out.

-On January 31st, 1975 in Mt.
+On January 31, 1975, in Mt.
 Clemens, Michigan, Bishop Thomas Gumbleton, the Auxiliary Bishop of Detroit, ordained me.
 I will not walk away from this commitment because I believe that this generation needs to see the charism of permanence.
-People can say "yes" and that "yes" can last until death.
+People can say "yes," and that "yes" can last until death.

-Secondly, what has "saved" me in my ordained ministry over and over again is "humor", the ability to laugh at myself and to laugh, not at others, but with others.
+Secondly, what has "saved" me in my ordained ministry over and over again is "humor," the ability to laugh at myself and to laugh, not at others, but with others.
 Our very existence is Mystery.
 Continually we face the unknown, and as we face the joy, the turmoil, and the tragedy of life, humor is a vital gift that sees us through.

-I give thanks to God that, in my 30 years of ministry, the gift of humor has found its way into my life and ministry.
+I give thanks to God that, in these 35 years, the gift of humor has found its way into my life and ministry.
 So much of life is unknown, and, at times, may seem meaningless and even absurd!
-So, in the face of "not knowing" and consciously "living the questions", I choose to laugh, regale, and enjoy the Mystery, and to be in awe of what life places before us, knowing that God walks with us through it all.
+So, in the face of "not knowing" and consciously "living the questions," I choose to laugh, regale, and enjoy the Mystery, and to be in awe of what life places before us, knowing that God walks with us through it all.

 I ask that you celebrate with me.
-I ask that you pray for me in a special way on Monday, January 31st.
+I ask that you pray for me in a special way today.
 I need your prayerful support!
 Through your commitment to this Faith Community, help me to be a priest that is faithful until death.

 These are the words of my Ordination Prayer Card.
 I pray this prayer often.
-Please pray it with your household on Monday, January 31^{st} :
+Please pray it with your household sometime this week:

-"Who is that Figure walking by the waters,

-along the shore white, shining and terrible?
+Who is that Figure walking by the waters, along the shore white, shining and terrible?
 He looks at me with Knowing eyes that hurt.

-I think He sees my every fiber with those Eyes...
+I think He sees my every fiber with those Eyes... glowing blazing probing loving Eyes, dreadful asking eyes.
+They say straightforward nothing less than all of you is what I want.

-glowing, blazing, probing, loving Eyes,

-dreadful, asking Eyes.

-They say straightforward

-Nothing less than all of you is what I want."

-I feel that I am giving more of myself to the Lord today than I did 30 years ago, but I still have a long way to go before I am able to give the Lord everything.
+I feel that I am giving more of myself to the Lord today than I did 35 years ago, but I still have a long way to go before I am able to give the Lord everything.
 I encourage you to join me on the journey.